Semantic Geometric Fusion Multi-object Tracking and Lidar Odometry in Dynamic Environment: Introduction

 \section{Introduction}

-Simultaneous localization and mapping is the problem of creating a map model and estimating ego localization during the motion of a robot equipped with specific sensors.
-In recent years, lidar SLAM has been widely used in industry due to its good scene robustness (illumination \cite{park2017illumination}, low texture \cite{pumarola2017pl}).
-However, visual \cite{mur2015orb} or lidar \cite{zhang2014loam} SLAM systems based on static rigidity assumption will introduce significant estimation errors when many moving objects are in the scene.
-Therefore, The processing method of dynamic objects will determine system performance in real-world applications, such as AR and driverless technology.
+Simultaneous localization and mapping (SLAM) \cite{zhang2014loam, shan2018lego} technology using 3D lidar is widely used in industry due to its good scene robustness (lighting, low texture).
+Meanwhile, the calculation result provided by the SLAM system is also essential for robot control and task planning.
+Currently, most SLAM systems \cite{mur2015orb, behley2018efficient} are built based on rigid assumptions, which will introduce huge estimation errors when there are many moving objects in the scene.
+Therefore, it is necessary to take reasonable measures to improve the performance of robot navigation systems in real scenes.

-A relatively simple way to deal with dynamic objects is to treat them as outliers.
-By checking geometric consistency, motion constraints \cite{yoon2019mapless}, or extracting semantic objects in a single frame using the powerful prior inference model \cite{milioto2019rangenet++}, those parts that may affect system reliability can be eliminated \cite{ruchti2018mapping}.
-However, it is dangerous to ignore this information in real and complex scenes, such as pedestrians and vehicles, which are also the core elements of planning and decision modules.
-So, these real needs also promote the development of simultaneous localization, mapping, and moving object tracking technology (SLAMMOT)\cite{wang2007simultaneous}.

-Compared with point clouds, obtaining the same spatial point in different images is more intuitive.
-For example, \cite{zhang2020vdo,qiu2021airdos} used the feature descriptor or dense optical flow \cite{sun2018pwc} to complete data association and build an object-aware semantic SLAM system.
-On the other hand, the point cloud acquired by 3D Lidar is discrete and non-repetitive, making it more difficult to obtain stable object data association and achieve accurate object state estimation.

-In this paper, we propose a novel multi-object Lidar odometry framework, which aims to solve the problem of simultaneous localization, mapping, and multi-objects tracking using only a Lidar sensor.
-First, based on the multi-task fusion perception module, motion-consistent object point clouds, static ground, and background features can be extracted reliably.
-Then, the ground features, background segment, and surface features filtered with a geometric consistency algorithm are used for ego localization and long-term consistency map construction.
-Meanwhile, a least-squares estimation method fused with 3D bounding boxes (3D-BB) and geometric point clouds is used to complete foreground movable objects tracking, and their motion states are also maintained in the map.
-Finally, we verify the accuracy and robustness of ego localization and multi-object tracking on the public KITTI \cite{geiger2012we} dataset.
+In recent years, some studies have considered detecting dynamic objects through spatial geometric constraints \cite{deschaud2018imls, moosmann2010motion, park2022nonparametric}, then the SLAM system can avoid the interference of abnormal data association on ego localization.
+On the other hand, the learning-based semantic detection method is also an excellent way to process dynamic objects.
+For example, \cite{ruchti2018mapping} and \cite{pfreundschuh2021dynamic} directly identify moving 3d points in a single scan through the trained network model. \cite{chen2021psf} and \cite{chen2019suma++} use semantic segmentation network \cite{milioto2019rangenet++} to obtain point-level semantic labels in the lidar scan, and realize 3D map construction with scene semantics (roads, buildings).